Looking for budget travel tips as a teacher? I’ve got you covered!

 You will be spending much more money in the long run navigating yourself out of debt, and it’s just not worth it.

-For details on how to choose the points credit card that is best for you, I recommend considering my upcoming travel e-book or course
+For details on how to choose the points credit card that is best for you, I recommend considering my upcoming travel e-book or course.

-These provide a comprehensive break-down that I feel is best suited for a step by step course!
+These provide a comprehensive break-down that I feel is best suited for a step-by-step course!

 2. Flight Tracking